eldoy/sirloin/README.md

 // Set it to false to disable serving of static files const app = new Sirloin({ files: false })
 ```
+If the given directory doesn't exist static files will be disabled automatically.

 Mime types are automatically added to each file to make the browser behave correctly.